 Difference Between JPanel vs JFrame

-JPanel vs JFrame both are commonly used classes available in java, JPanel can be considered as general container, which is used in case of complex or bigger functions which require grouping of different components together, on the other hand, JFrame is generally used to host simple elements used in a window like border, title bar, controls, event handlers, etc.
+JPanel vs JFrame both are commonly used classes available in java; JPanel can be considered as a general container, which is used in case of complex or bigger functions which require grouping of different components together; on the other hand, JFrame is generally used to host simple elements used in a window like a border, title bar, controls, event handlers, etc.

-JPanel: JPanel is a simple container class whose parent is JComponent class and provides sufficient space that can accommodate any other component.
+JPanel: JPanel is a simple container class whose parent is a JComponent class and provides sufficient space that can accommodate any other component.
 In JPanel, we can accommodate many operations inside a single panel.
-JPanel is a subclass of JComponent which in turn is a child of Container, therefore, JPanel is also considered as a container.
+JPanel is a subclass of the JComponent, which is a child of the Container; therefore, JPanel is also considered a container.
 There are many methods used by JPanel, which it inherits from its parent classes.
 Some of the examples of operations include image observer, accessibility, and alignments.
 JPanel allows us to put labels, checkboxes, buttons, fields, images, and other functions into it.
 To conclude things, JPanel is an area where you can put visuals and controls.
-Now, to use a JPanel in our java source code, we need to create an object of JPanel by calling its constructor JPanel (), after a call to this constructor, a blank panel is created.
-We can change the color of the panel by calling the suitable method of JPanel class.
+Now, to use a JPanel in our java source code, we need to create an object of JPanel by calling its constructor JPanel (); after a call to this constructor, a blank panel is created.
+We can change the colour of the panel by calling the suitable method of JPanel class.
 Layout Managers can be used in order to provide further customizations to JPanel.
 Some of the examples of Layout Managers include Grid Layout, Border Layout, Flow Layout, etc. JPanel can be considered as a generic class that groups different components together.
-With the help of Layout Managers, we can control the alignments, size, and position of the components residing inside a JPanel.
+With Layout Managers’ help, we can control the alignments, size, and position of the components residing inside a JPanel.
 In order to provide color customizations methods like setColor (obj_color), setForeGround (obj_color) and setBackGround (obj_color) can be used.

 JFrame: JFrame is available in javax.swing package and is a container whose parent is java.awt.Frame class.
 JFrame generally servers as a window where important components like buttons, text fields and labels are added.
-JFrame are is basically divided into two different sub-parts which are content pane and the menu bar.
-JFrame is basically a window used for stand-alone applications examples of which include an alert window, or a notification window, that generally appears as pop out on our screen.
+JFrame are is basically divided into two different sub-parts, which are the content pane and the menu bar.
+JFrame is basically a window used for stand-alone applications, examples of which include an alert window, or a notification window, that generally appears as pop out on our screen.
 JFrame make use of a windows listener that starts execution whenever you perform different operations on a window.
-There also exists another listener called mouse listener that is used to make your frame work in accordance with mouse actions.
+Another listener called mouse listener is used to make your framework in accordance with mouse actions.
 JFrame can have multiple inner frames, but they are completely dependent on the parent frame.

 Head to Head Comparison between JPanel vs JFrame (Infographics)